Timetec/civic-issue-tracker/README.md

 ![CivicVoice Hero Image](./public/assets/hero-image.svg)

-**A modern, AI-powered web application that allows citizens to report, track, and view resolutions of civic issues in their neighborhood.**
+**CivicVoice** is a modern, AI-powered web application that allows citizens to report, track, and view resolutions of civic issues in their neighborhood.
+It streamlines the entire process from submission to resolution, fostering transparency and community engagement.

-This project was built to address the common challenge of inefficient and opaque civic issue reporting.
-By leveraging modern web technologies and the power of generative AI, this platform streamlines the process from submission to resolution, fostering transparency and community engagement.
+This project is built with a modern frontend stack including **React**, **TypeScript**, and **Tailwind CSS**, powered by **Vite**.
+It leverages the **Google Gemini API** for AI-powered features and the **Google Maps Platform** for geolocation and interactive maps.

 ---

 ## ✨ Key Features

+This application provides a role-based experience tailored to Citizens, Admins, and Workers.

 ### For Citizens
-*   **AI-Powered Reporting**: Describe an issue, and our **Google Gemini** integration automatically suggests a concise title and categorizes it (e.g., Pothole, Graffiti, Streetlight).
+*   **AI-Powered Issue Reporting**: Describe an issue, upload photos, and pinpoint the location on a map.
+Our Google Gemini integration automatically suggests a concise title and categorizes the report (e.g., Pothole, Graffiti, Streetlight).
-*   **Photo Uploads**: Attach a photo of the issue for clear visual context.
-*   **Interactive Map Location**: Pinpoint the exact location of the issue using an interactive **Google Map** with address search functionality.
+*   **Interactive Map**: Use an interactive Google Map to precisely place your issue report.
+You can use your device's current location or search for an address.
-*   **Real-time Status Tracking**: View a personal dashboard of all your reported issues and track their status from `Pending` to `Resolved`.
+*   **Personal Dashboard**: View all your reported issues in a clean, card-based layout.
+Track their status from 'Pending' to 'Resolved'.
-*   **Commenting & Interaction**: Communicate with admins or workers by adding comments to your issue reports.
+*   **Filter & Search**: Easily filter your reports by status or search for a specific issue by its unique ID.
+*   **Dual View Modes**: Toggle between a standard list view and an interactive map view that shows all unresolved issues in your area, including your own location.
+*   **Detailed Issue Tracking**: Click on any issue to see a full detail view, including all comments, photos, and status history.
-*   **Confirm Resolution & Rate Service**: Once work is marked as complete, citizens can confirm the resolution and provide a 1-5 star rating, creating a feedback loop.
+*   **Confirm & Rate**: Once a worker marks an issue as complete, you can confirm the resolution and provide a 1-5 star rating to give feedback on the service.
+*   **Direct Communication**: Add comments to your issue reports to communicate directly with the assigned worker or an administrator.
+*   **AI Chatbot Assistant**: A friendly chatbot is available to quickly check the status of any of your reported issues by simply providing the issue ID.

-### For Admins & Workers
+### For Admins
-*   **Role-Based Access Control**: A sophisticated system with four distinct user roles: `Citizen`, `Worker`, `Admin`, and `Service`.
-*   **Admin Dashboard**: A comprehensive view of all reported issues.
-Admins can update issue statuses, manage assignments, and oversee the entire system.
+*   **Comprehensive Admin Dashboard**: Get a complete overview of all issues reported across the platform.
+*   **Full Issue Control**: Update the status of any issue (e.g., mark as 'In Progress') or re-assign it to a different worker at any time.
+*   **User Management**: Access a dedicated page to view all registered users and their roles.
+*   **Create New Users**: Onboard new 'Worker' or 'Service' level users.
+When creating a worker, you can set their default location on a map to optimize automatic assignments.

+### For Workers
-*   **Worker Dashboard**: Workers see a personalized view of only the issues assigned to them, helping them focus on their tasks.
+*   **Personalized Work Queue**: The worker dashboard shows a filtered list of only the issues that are currently assigned to you.
-*   **Automated Issue Assignment**: New issues are automatically assigned to the nearest available worker based on their registered location.
-*   **User Management**: Admins can create new users (Workers, Service), manage user roles, and set worker locations directly on a map.
+*   **Task Management**: Update the status of your assigned issues as you work on them, from 'In Progress' to 'For Review' when the job is done.
+*   **Location Management**: Update your own work location in your profile.
+This location is used by the system to automatically assign you the nearest new reports.

 ### Platform Features
-*   **Public Transparency Dashboard**: The landing page showcases recently resolved issues, providing transparency to the public on the platform's effectiveness.
-*   **Secure Authentication**: A complete login and registration system.
+*   **Secure Authentication**: A complete login and registration system for all user roles.
+*   **Role-Based Access**: The UI and available actions dynamically change based on whether you are a Citizen, Worker, or Admin.
 *   **Fully Responsive Design**: A clean, modern UI built with Tailwind CSS that works seamlessly on desktop and mobile devices.
-*   **Backend Abstraction Layer**: The frontend is architected to seamlessly switch between a local `localStorage` mock backend and a live remote backend by setting a single environment variable.
+*   **Backend Abstraction Layer**: Architected to seamlessly switch between a local `localStorage` mock backend and a live remote backend by changing a single environment variable.

 ---